expresspigeon/blog/src/content/posts/2014/7-overlooked-ways-to-jump-start-your-email-list-today.excerpt.md

-Whether you just heard about the [insanely high ROI of email marketing](/blog/2014/01/06/email-marketing-statistics-2014/) and decided to build an email list or you're already running a successful email program and hit a dead end, I'm sure you're looking for ways to jump-start your list.
+Whether you just heard about the [insanely high ROI of email marketing](/blog/2014/01/06/email-marketing-statistics-2014/) and decided to build an email list or you&apos;re already running a successful email program and hit a dead end, I&apos;m sure you&apos;re looking for ways to jump-start your list.
 Before we dive in, make sure you...

 1.  **Sign up with an email service provider.**Current [email marketing